graphile/crystal/examples/forum/TUTORIAL.md

 ## Query a Table Record By Id

-Postgraphile smarts allow you to query tables by Primary Key.
+PostGraphile smarts allow you to query tables by Primary Key.
 All tables can be queried by their Id field:

 ```{
   postById(id: 4) {